 Caffeine as an aid for weight loss

 Widely used in thermogenic weight loss tablets, caffeine is used as an ingredient in such supplements due to its ability to increase heart and speed up metabolism and stimulate the utilization of fat from adipose tissue.
-However, some of these thermogenic weight loss and toning supplements can be quite an aggressive making you feel extremely warm normally and especially during exercise.
-These types of supplements are widely used throughout the bodybuilding world and those with goals of achieving very lean and toned bodies used to strip excess fat and lower their body fat percentage.
+However, some of these thermogenic weight loss and toning supplements can be quite aggressive making you feel extremely warm normally and especially during exercise.
+These types of supplements are widely used throughout the bodybuilding world and those with goals of achieving very lean and toned bodies used them to strip excess fat and lower their body fat percentage.
 Generally, this type of product would not be recommended for someone trying to lose a large amount of weight.

-Burn more calories with a caffeine suplement
+Burn more calories with a caffeine supplement

-Certain drinks like coffee and tea with no sugar or milk are extremely low in calories and high in caffeine resulting in little calorie gain but having the effect of raising your bodies metabolism, in essence burning more calories.
+Certain drinks like coffee and tea with no sugar or milk are extremely low in calories and high in caffeine resulting in little calorie gain but having the effect of raising your body’s metabolism, in essence burning more calories.

 How caffeine can aid weight loss?

-As we have already learnt caffeine is effective at utilising fat stored in adipose tissue as a form of energy and with an increase in heart rate will ultimately lead to the consumption of more calories.
-This is a weight loss tip would be acceptable providing you are getting a healthy diet ample to meet the needs of your daily calorie requirements or just under.
+As we have already learnt caffeine is effective at utilising fat stored in adipose tissue as a form of energy and an increase in heart rate will ultimately lead to the consumption of more calories.
+This is a weight loss tip that would be acceptable providing you are getting a healthy diet ample to meet the needs of your daily calorie requirements or just under.